 It’s known for its maritime history and the ancient Barbican districts, which feature small, narrow, cobblestone streets.

 The National Marine Aquarium is located in Sutton Harbour and houses a deep tank with rays and sharks.
 Several marinas and the Plymouth Fisheries – a seafood market – are also located in the harbor.
 In 1620, the Pilgrim Fathers took ships for the New World from the Mayflower Steps.

 The team is currently playing in League One, the third tier of the English soccer system.
 Since 1901, they’ve played at Home Park, also known as the “Theatre of Greens”.
 Sadly for Plymouth, their team has never reached higher than the second tier of the English soccer league.

 With dazzling architecture and waterside eateries, Salford Quays is a center of contemporary culture and entertainment.
 The Lowry arts center stages ballet and drama performances, as well as works by L.S. (a local 20th-century artist recognized for depicting city life).

-However, the city’s most successful football club is still climbing the non-league ladder.
+However, the city’s most successful soccer club is still climbing the non-league ladder.
 After being promoted from the National League in the 2018–19 season, they now play in League Two, the fourth tier of the English soccer league system.

 Bristol is a maritime city in the southwest of England and straddles the River Avon.
 Its former city-center port, the Harbourside, is now a cultural hub where the M Shed museum explores social, local, and industrial history.